davisjam/davisjam.github.io/_pages/home.md

 I lead the [Duality Lab](/research).
 We study the engineering of software-intensive computing systems.
 We are specifically interested in how software-intensive systems *fail* and how these failure modes can be mitigated.
+We want to reduce the number of times that engineers repeat their mistakes.
+Two values inform our research:
 - We apply a "dual" socio-technical philosophy &mdash; high-quality systems must be engineered using both human and technical perspectives, and analysis of failures and mitigations must consider the engineered product as well as the underlying engineering process.
 - We are *empiricists*; we strive to measure the practical impact of problems and solutions.

-Our research is typically published in software engineering (ICSE, ESEC/FSE, ASE) and cybersecurity (S&P, USENIX) conferences.
+We present our research in software engineering (ICSE, FSE, ASE) and cybersecurity (S&P, USENIX) conferences.

 Several organizations support our research, including the US National Science Foundation, Google, Cisco, and Rolls Royce.